 If you're wondering what the best Dell XPS deals are or where to find the cheapest prices you've come to the right place.
-No matter what size or configuration you're after, you'll find options here from all the big retailers as well as our top tips for scoring a good deal right here.
+No matter what size or configuration of this incredible Ultrabook you're after, you'll find options here from all the big retailers as well as our top tips for scoring a good deal right here.

 This page includes not only the latest 2022 models but also most of the older models that are still on sale too.
 Don't discount these machines just because they're a little older - they might not pack the latest components but they're still fantastic laptops all around.
 Because of their age, finding decent laptop deals on these models tends to be easier overall - especially around big retail events like Black Friday and Cyber Monday.